Russian Armed Forces: 2018 beginning of formation of voluntary military reserve force

 The deployment of military units composed of reservists, takes minimum time and does not requires any retraining of military personnel.
 The military units composed of reservists use the same weapons as used by military units, composed of active duty military personnel.
 Military units staffed by reservists are 100% manned up to wartime standards just like military units staffed by active duty military personnel only.
 There is no possibility to define by military units designation what we're dealing with - reserve or not reserve military unit.
 The number of reservists is not presented in open sources and is not among the number of active duty military volunteers which is published by Ministry of Defence.
 This makes it difficult for establish real troop strength of new Russian military units and formations.

 2019 reform of the reserve officer training system

 In 2018 the military departments and the military training centers were abolished.
 From that moment on, students of civilian institutions of higher education were trained under both officers training programmes (for reserve and for active duty) in the Military Training Centers.
 In 2019, there were training military centers in 93 civilian institutions of higher education.

 Mobilization

-The first mobilization of citizens being in mobilization human resource, conducted on a compulsory basis, in the Russian Federation's history was announced by Presidential Decree of 21 September 2022 №647 during the Russian invasion of Ukraine.
+The first mobilization of citizens being in mobilization human resource, conducted on a compulsory basis, in the Russian Federation's history was announced by Presidential Decree of 21 September 2022 No.647 during the Russian invasion of Ukraine.